 It is important to note that the silt assessments are indicative of the catchment rather than individually significant.
 There may be reasons for absence of silt or pockets of silt in any river.
 Silt will not settle in unstable, fast flowing habitats of rivers, but where present will accumulate in the more stable habitats where the silt can slow down and drop to the river bed.
 Unfortunately, the freshwater pearl mussel always occurs at stable habitats.
 The most important individual areas of silt assessment are in the mussel habitat itself.
 The Freshwater Pearl Mussel Regulations 2009 refer to habitat conditions at the site of the freshwater pearl mussel habitat for this reason.
-During the freshwater pearl mussel surveys in 2009, silt was evident in much of the mussel habitat.
-The loss of redox potential at 5cm depth within pearl mussel habitat averaged 21.3%.
-A loss of less than 20% is considered to be necessary for juvenile survival (Geist & Auerswald, 2007).
-It is hoped that the excessive silt will be removed over time, but for the moment it remains in excess of targets and thus the Glaskeelan Catchment fails the target for silt levels in 2009.
+As seen in Section 4.1 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with average redox potential loss at 5cm of 29.1%, rather than the 20% found to be required for juvenile survival by Geist & Auerswald (2007).
+Hence the siltation levels of the Clady Catchment are currently unfavourable.

-Figure 4.10 illustrates the results from this assessment in the broader catchment.
-On the Glaskeelan river, the silt plume was recorded as not significant in 1 location, moderate in 1 location and significant in 1 location (Glaskeelan Bridge).
+Figure 4.13 illustrates the results from this assessment in the broader catchment.
+On the Clady river, the silt plume was recorded as being moderate in 3 locations and significant at 1 location.

-Figure 4.10 Silt plume survey results
+Figure 4.13 NS 2 silt plume survey results